Leirfjorden

-Leirfjorden is a fjord in the municipalities of Leirfjord and Alstahaug in Nordland county, Norway.
+Leirfjorden is a fjord in Leirfjord Municipality and Alstahaug Municipality in Nordland county, Norway.
 The 20 km long fjord is located east of the town of Sandnessjøen, between the mainland and the island of Alsta.
 There is a short strait that connects it to the Vefsnfjorden to the south.

 There are two bridges that cross it: Helgeland Bridge in the west and Sundøy Bridge in the south.
-The village of Leland lies on the northern coast and the village of Sundøy lies on the southern coast.
+The village of Leland lies on the northern coast and the village of Sundøya lies on the southern coast.